Stacking Chair vs Folding Chair — Which Is Right for Your Office?

 Approx. Product WeightCommonly 12–22 lbsRoughly 8–16 lbs

-Best Fortraining rooms, waiting areas, break rooms, and flexible event spacesoverflow seating, temporary events, and highly mobile setups
+Best ForTraining rooms, waiting areas, break rooms, and flexible event spaces with repeat-use seating needsOverflow seating, temporary events, and highly mobile setups where chairs spend most of their life in storage

 Key Differences

-When to Choose Stacking Chair
+When to Choose a Stacking Chair

-When to Choose Folding Chair
+When to Choose a Folding Chair

 Cost Comparison